risingwavelabs/risingwave/README.md

 ### Connecting to an External Source

-FPlease refer to [get started guide](https://www.risingwave.dev/docs/latest/get-started/) for more information.
+Please refer to [get started guide](https://www.risingwave.dev/docs/latest/get-started/) for more information.

 ## Documentation